wwwpy-labs/wwwpy/README.md

 Develop web applications in Python quickly and easily.

 The vision of wwwpy:

+Simplify the learning curve and accelerate the development process.
+Make the development experience intuitive so developers can quickly move from understanding to implementation, solving problems faster. ⚡

 - ✨ Jumpstart Your Projects: With just a couple of commands, get a head start on building web UIs, allowing you to focus on coding and scaling your application.
 - 💻 Build Web UIs: Create web interfaces without focusing (too much :P) on the front end.
 Everything is Python.
 You can avoid HTML/DOM/CSS/JavaScript, but you can use its full power if you want.
 Use the drag-and-drop UI builder for rapid prototyping while still being able to easily create, extend, and customize UIs as needed.
 - 🏗️ Integrated Development Environment: use an intuitive UI building experience within the development environment, making it easy to edit properties and components as you go.